 There are a few limitations to the proposed method.
-ST is designed to work with stationary cameras and will not be directly applicable to data from PTZ and mobile-device cameras.
+The ST is designed to work with stationary cameras and will not be directly applicable to data from pan-tilt-zoom and mobile device cameras.
 There may be cases where the motion present in the test video cannot be modeled by the training library database, which can be overcome by adding more video clips to the library.
-Diversity can also be induced by generating translated and rotated versions of pre-existing library videos.
-Also, with state-of-the-art trackers becoming more efficient and robust, we could combine automated tracker outputs instead of depending on human-generated annotations to create cheaper, large-scale video libraries and consequently lead to improved object tracking.
-We also expect that this method of directly transferring knowledge available on one annotated dataset to a different dataset to be applicable to other problems like action recognition, activity analysis and others task that can be analysed through motion patterns.
+Diversity can also be induced by generating translated and rotated versions of preexisting library videos.
+In addition, with state-of-the-art trackers becoming more efficient and robust, we could combine automated tracker outputs instead of depending on human-generated annotations to create cheaper large-scale video libraries and, consequently, lead to improved object tracking.
+We also expect that this method of directly transferring knowledge available on one annotated data set to a different data set to be applicable to other problems like action recognition, activity analysis, and other tasks that can be analyzed through motion patterns.

-ST also has limitations with respect to modelling target motion in crowded sequences.
-In sequences where a large number of targets occlude each other, the optical flow signatures are not discriminative enough to find a good match from the library dataset.
-In some cases, very small objects in scenes do not generate strong optical flow fields and hence encoding of motion becomes challenging.
-ST is best suited for tracking fewer number of objects in cluttered and challenging scenarios.
+The ST has also limitations with respect to modeling target motion in crowded sequences.
+In sequences where a large number of targets occlude each other, the optical flow signatures are not discriminative enough to find a good match from the library data set.
+In some cases, very small objects in scenes do not generate strong optical flow fields, and hence, encoding of motion becomes challenging.
+The ST is best suited for tracking